kpath/Vagrant-CRS-Manual-Install/README.md

-# ATG CRS Quickstart Guide
+# ATG CRS Install Guide

 ### Product versions used in this guide: